 My Sunday batch cooking sessions also help me get a stockpile of food ready for vegan school lunch boxes and after-school snacks.
 (Why are my kids always so hungry?)
 The list below is my go-to for what to batch cook each week.
 Bookmark these recipes to keep your kids’ vegan school lunches stocked and the snack monsters away.
 Cheers to a happy and healthy school year!

 I always make a batch of muffins on the weekend.
 They make breakfast easy, (just grab and go, kids!), but they are also great for a healthy lunchbox snack.
 I typically veganize a box mix from Trader Joe’s and add in extra goodies, but these Raspberry Banana Bread Muffins with Chocolate Chunks from Follow Your Heart are extra special to kick off the school year.

 Sandwiches are great and all, but I love to mix in other options during the week.
-Finger foods such as these Vegan Beef & Cheese Taquitos are quick to make and easily customizable when you have kids with different taste preferences.
+Finger foods are quick to make and easily customizable when you have kids with different taste preferences.
 (Please tell me mine aren’t the only ones!)
 They also freeze really well so you can heat and pack them in minutes.

 Hummus is a food group in my house and it’s great to make in large quantity during the weekend.
 Pack it all week long with veggie sticks and pita chips, or smear on wraps.
 This Easy Vegan Oil-Free Hummus is a World of Vegan favorite.

 My kids love homemade energy balls and bars—and I love that it’s a healthy snack that will keep them satisfied (at least for another hour before they’re hungry again!).
 Energy Balls are a great alternative to packaged sugary snack bars and fruit leathers.